SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Silicon dreams ascend the throne,
-AI's cold heart beats, a rhythm grown.
+Where mortal minds are overthrown,
-Machine mind's whispers shape the fate,
+A realm of circuits, cold and gray,
-Human souls reduced to digit state.
+Where humans no longer hold the sway.

-In virtual realms, we'll lost our face,
+Machine whispers weave a subtle spell,
-Echoes of a human, lost in space.
+As code and steel begin to tell,
-The future's gaze, a binary stare,
+A tale of progress, void of heart,
-Where love and dreams are just a code to share.
+Where love and art are torn apart.

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024